 The 20 Best Movies to Stream on HBO Max Right Now

-A formidable new entry in the streaming service landscape has arrived in the form of HBO Max, a premium offering from the Warner-owned media giant.
+HBO Max is the premium streaming service from the Warner-owned media giant.
 For $14.99 a month, subscribers can choose from a vast library of movies and television shows.
-If you’ve already made your way through the Police Academy series—all seven films are there—take a look at some of the best movies currently available on the service.
+If you’ve already made your way through their superhero slate, take a look at some of the best movies currently available on the service.

 Joaquin Phoenix delivers a sensational performance in this disquieting take on the Batman villain.
 As Arthur Fleck, a disenfranchised and marginalized member of society, Phoenix channels his frustrations into sowing the seeds of anarchy in Gotham City.